automerge/automerge-classic/README.md

 `Automerge.change(doc, message, callback)` enables you to modify an Automerge document `doc`.
 The `doc` object is not modified directly, since it is immutable; instead, `Automerge.change()` returns an updated copy of the document.
 The `callback` function is called with a mutable copy of `doc`, as shown below.
-The `message` argument allows you to attach arbitrary additional data to the change, which is not interpreted by Automerge, but saved as part of the change history.
+The `message` argument allows you to attach an arbitrary string to the change, which is not interpreted by Automerge, but saved as part of the change history.
 The `message` argument is optional; if you want to omit it, you can simply call `Automerge.change(doc, callback)`.